Now showing / Alaska Airlines / Operational tools

 Deployment Isn't Adoption still

-Draft visual slot: the moment where deployment and adoption split into separate problems.
+The moment where deployment and adoption split into separate problems.

 Diagnosis